biiiig wip

 Richey was interviewed by NME writer Steve Lamacq shortly after the release of You Love Us, and after growing tired of constant questions about the band's authenticity, he cut "4REAL" into his arm with a razor blade while talking to Lamacq after the interview.
 This required seventeen stitches and took over the British music press for several months after arguments about whether the graphic photos of the incident could be published (a recording of one such debate would later become Sleeping With The NME, a b-side for future single Suicide Is Painless).
 Richey later described after he was taken to hospital, he refused treatment until people with accidental injuries had been seen and a while later called the hospital to ask for the most convenient time to come in to have the stitches removed.
 The other Manics' response was positive despite serious questions about the band's intentions and Richey's mental health - Nicky later said "It was the highlight of my year".

 In July 1991, the Manics released Stay Beautiful.
-Originally titled Generation Terrorists, this track had been a live staple for a while, featuring the line, "Why don't you just... fuck off!" in the chorus.
+Originally titled Generation Terrorists, this track had been a live staple for a while, featuring the line, "Why don't you just... fuck off!" in the chorus, likely lifted from It's So Easy by Guns N' Roses.
 The actual release, however, saw producer Steve Brown swapping this line with a guitar lick, and Manics gigs from then on have included audiences shouting, "Fuck off!" in the empty space.
 This was likely to make the song playable on radio, which worked, and it became the Manics' first to reach the Top 40 charts - granted, at number 40.
 Stay Beautiful, like You Love Us, remains a fan-favourite and features in modern setlists just as frequently as in older ones.
 The music video for Stay Beautiful has the band performing in a sparkly and contorted house while multicoloured paint pours on them.
 Love's Sweet Exile / Repeat was released in October 1991.
-Both are political songs, which is not particularly obvious from the incredibly sexual music video that came with Love's Sweet Exile.
+Both are political songs, which is not particularly obvious from the homoerotic near-nude music video that came with Love's Sweet Exile.
 Repeat, on the other hand, is a fast-paced call and response with lyrics like, "Repeat after me, fuck queen and country!".
 A re-recorded version of You Love Us was released in January 1992, which is the version to appear on Generation Terrorists.
 It charted at number 16 - the most successful single from this period.
 The rerecording also came with a new music video which is highly sexual and similar to Love's Sweet Exile.
 The next single was Slash N' Burn in March 1992, another fan-favourite and the future opening track for Generation Terrorists.

 After four singles (with two still to come), a lot of publicity and endless promises of "The greatest rock album ever made", the Manics' debut album, Generation Terrorists was released in February 1992.
 It's an all-out and incredibly intelligent attack on capitalism, consumerism, the monarchy, arrogance, religion, power, pop culture and anyone and anything that had ever annoyed lyricists Nicky and Richey set to 70 minutes of big guitars, and while it didn't outsell Appetite For Destruction and peaked at a disappointing number 13 on the UK albums charts, it was recieved very well.
 Its sheer length is the most common complaint; while the good songs are incredible, plenty of the album blends into one after a while.
 The band have since wished they had left a lot of the less interesting tracks out.
 Alongside the original Repeat (UK version), Generation Terrorists notably features a remix of this track by Public Enemy's production team (Stars And Stripes version), who had originally refused because they thought the line "Dumb flag scum" was instead "Dumb fag scum".